ariadne-cps/ariadne/README.md

 export LD_LIBRARY_PATH=/usr/local/lib
 ```

-The tutorials directory contains two CMake projects that rely on the installation of Ariadne.
+The tutorials directory contains three CMake projects that rely on a correct installation of Ariadne.
 You can copy a project directory in any place on your file system and follow the instructions on the README file inside to check that your installation was successful.

 ### Contribution guidelines ###